 Active Directory forests and domains

-Azure ATP can monitor traffic from multiple domains within a single Active Directory forest for each workspace you create.
-To monitor multiple forests, you need to create multiple Workspaces.
+Azure ATP can monitor traffic from multiple domains within multiple Active Directory forests for each workspace you create.

 Port mirroring considerations might require you to deploy multiple Azure ATP standalone sensors per data center or branch site.